JokeNeverSoke/racket-huh/README.md

 the library with server rendering.
 I haven't found a better way to load the library dynamically without it executing/being bundled on server side.

+## Why the Name?

+I only called this racket-huh because of how predicates are pronounced by NEU professors.
+A function called `is-prime?` would be pronounced as `is prime huh` where `huh` stands for the unpronouncable `?`.